 - To have the opportunity to refuse care offered by nurse practitioner interns.

-- To choose or change your healthcare provider.
+- To change your healthcare provider and request another provider.

 - To have explained to you ways that you can prevent your medical problem from recurring.

-- To refuse to be examined or treated by health practitioners and to be informed of the consequences of such decisions.
+- To refuse to be examined or treated by health care providers and to be informed of the consequences of such decisions.

 - To be assured of the confidential treatment of disclosures and records and to have the opportunity to approve or refuse the release of such information except when release of specific information is required by law or is necessary to safeguard you or the university community.